We took a guided bus tour of Lisbon today with our new guide, Felipa. Sadly, we had to let Igore go to his next group and adventure.

 We walked through another park on the way to the cafe.
 It was a pleasant evening and the weather here in Lisbon is perfect.
 A little warm with a slight breeze to cool it down just a bit.

-There are more modern and tall hotels wiht in walking distance of our hotel with bars on the upper floors if you want great views of the city.
+There are more modern and tall hotels with in walking distance of our hotel with bars on the upper floors if you want great views of the city.

 We had a long and pleasant dinner visiting with our new “travel family” about past adventures, new adventures coming in the future and life in general.